Night of the Demons 2

 Review:

-We start this off with a couple coming to Hull House from the previous film.
-It is run down and decrepit house.
+We start this off with a couple coming to Hull House.
+This being where the events of the original happened.
+It is a rundown and decrepit house that used to be a mortuary.
 They knock and the door opens.
 They go inside.
-They then encounter Angela Franklin (Amelia Kinkade) before being murdered.
+They then meet Angela Franklin (Amelia Kinkade) before being killed.

-It then shifts to a religious school near by for troubled youth.
+It then shifts to a religious boarding school nearby for troubled youth.
 It is run by Sister Gloria (Jennifer Rhodes).
-She works with Father Bob (Rod McCary).
-At this school there’s a group of girls, Bibi (Cristi Harris), Terri (Christine Taylor) and Shirley Finnerty (Zoe Trilling) who are telling a story of previous film.
-There are also a couple of guys, Johnny (Johnny Moran) and Kurt (Ladd York), who are spying on them.
+She collaborates with Father Bob (Rod McCary).
+At this school there’s a group of girls, Bibi (Cristi Harris), Terri (Christine Taylor) and Shirley Finnerty (Zoe Trilling) who are telling a story from the previous film.
+It is now an urban legend.
+There are also a couple of guys, Johnny (Johnny Moran) and Kurt (Ladd York), who are spying on them from across the way with binoculars.

 Shirley turns her attention to Melissa Franklin (Merle Kennedy).
-They call her Mouse, which makes her mad and it turns out she is the younger sister of Angela.
-They’re scolded by Sister Gloria as it is lights out.
+They call her Mouse, which upsets her.
+It turns out she is the younger sister of Angela.
+They’re scolded by Sister Gloria as it lights out.

-Later that day, Kurt hits on Shirley and this draws the attention of Sister Gloria, who ends up banning them from the Halloween party.
-Shirley comes up with a plan for a better party anyways.
+Later that day, Kurt hits on Shirley and this draws the attention of Sister Gloria, who bans them from the Halloween party that night.
+Shirley comes up with a plan for a better party instead.
 She invites all of the girls and guys, also having them convince Mouse to come along as well.

-I do have to say, this film does pretty well at keeping the continuity from the first one, which if you know me, I’m a big fan of.
-I like that they brought back Angela, played by the original actress.
-The events from the first film have now become local lore.
-I don’t mind that Mouse is Angela’s younger sister, as from what I remember, we never really learn much about her back-story.
-We have the rules of the underground river that hold them in there.
-The call back to things like the lipstick to the previous film is also something I really like.
+That is where I’ll leave my recap and introduction to the characters.
+I do have to say, this does well at keeping the continuity from the first one, which if you know me, I’m a big fan of.
+I like that they brought back Angela, played by the original actor.
+The events are now local lore.
+I don’t mind that Mouse is Angela’s younger sister, as from what I remember, we never learn about her back-story.
+We have the rules of the underground stream that hold them there.
+The call back to things like the lipstick to the earlier film is also something I like.

-There are some issues here with these rules though.
+There are issues here though with these rules.
 The big one that I have is that possessed people at the school getting back across the river into Hull House.
-I would assume they wouldn’t want to be held there.
-I can understand why Angela wants back in for the ending plan.
+Or even being able to leave due to the item being taken.
+I assume they wouldn’t want it to be held there.
+I can understand why Angela wants back for the ending plan.
 I also didn’t like the religious duo that comes up to Hull House.
 If they’re going door to door, they probably live in the area or at least close enough.
 If not, you can tell no one lives there.
-It just feels like a cold opening that is a little bit overboard.
+It just feels like a cold opening for the sake of early kills.

-This film does get a bit cheesy as well for things that are done in it.
+Something else that doesn’t necessarily work is that this is cheesy with choices made.
+That does feel by design to make this campy.
 I hate that Johnny knows who to do karate, because I feel like the ending sequence is literally him round house kicking people.
-I can forgive the film for the use of religious artifacts made into make-shift weapons, but even that can be a bit much.
-It doesn’t ruin the film, but just something that I noticed
+I can forgive it for the use of religious artifacts made into make-shift weapons.
+It doesn’t ruin the film, but just something that I noticed.
+What it feels like is that with the original being low budget and not intentionally being camp, this is staying in that vein.

-As for the acting, I do think its fine.
-This film is part comedy, so we do get some cheesy lines.
+Let’s then go over the acting performances.
+In general, I do think it's fine.
+This is part comedy, which explains certain lines.
+Those are fine.
 The cast is young, so none of them are great.
 I did like Harris in her role.
-She kind of seems like the star, but also kind of not.
-Seeing her topless was nice as well.
-Jayne was interesting as the guy giving us the research of the entities involved.
+She seems like the star, but also not.
+Seeing her topless was nice.
+Jacoby was interesting as the guy giving us the research of the entities involved.
 I thought Kennedy was solid in her role.
-Kinkade I’m glad they got to come back as Angela, she is definitely a low-key icon of horror.
+I’m glad they brought Kinkade back as Angela.
+She is definitely an icon of horror.
 It was fun to see a young Taylor in this film along with Trilling.
-I thought the rest of the cast was fine, but none really stand out in the film.
+I thought the rest of the cast was fine, they fit what a movie like this needs.

 My Rating: 7 out of 10